 All individuals are encouraged to promptly report conduct that may violate the Sexual and Gender-Based Harassment and Violence, Intimate Partner Violence, and Stalking policy.
 In addition, all individuals are encouraged to report conduct that may also violate criminal law to both WMed and to local law enforcement.
 These processes are not mutually exclusive.
 Any student, resident, fellows, faculty, staff, or third party who seeks to make a complaint or report may:

-- Make an internal complaint or report to the Title IX Coordinator Shayne McGuire at 269.337.4408 or email@example.com
+- Make an internal complaint or report to Title IX Coordinator Surangi Pradhan at 269.337.6538 or firstname.lastname@example.org

 - Contact the Chief Safety and Security Officer Drake Olson at 269.337.4225 for assistance in filing a criminal complaint and preserving physical evidence